History menu >

 In 1847, Mary married soldier Herbert Winsloe Patton, the son of a retired commander in the Royal Navy; the 1851 Post Office directory records her husband as a Captain, Royal Artillery at Woolwich; sadly he was a casualty of the Crimean War and died of cholera at sea on board the transport Sydney at Balaclava, on 27th September 1854.

-On 8th January 1856, at Welland, the home of her aunts, Mary Gifford married second, soldier John James Brandling (1821 - 1860) whose brother was MP for Newcastle and came from a wealthy family.
+On 8th January 1856, at Welland, the home of her aunts, Mary Gifford married second, army officer John James Brandling CB (1821 - 1860) a Lt Col in the Royal Horse Artillery, whose brother was MP for Newcastle and came from a wealthy family.
+He had served in the Crimea in command of a troop of the Royal Horse Artillery, and was present at the battles of the Alma, Balaklava, capture of Balaklava, the siege and fall of Sebastopol, for which he received the medal and clasps, and the decoration of the Turkish Order of the Medjidie.

-The National Probate Calendar records that John James Brandling, a Lieutenant Colonel in the Royal Artillery, died on 16th April 1860 at Woodsley House, Leeds, and that his widow, Mary, went to live at a large house named Heathlands in Malvern Wells, which may have been owned by her aunts.
+The National Probate Calendar records that John James Brandling died on 16th April 1860 at Woodsley House, Leeds, aged only 39 years, and that his widow, Mary, went to live at a large house named Heathlands in Malvern Wells, which may have been owned by her aunts.
 Mary had three daughters by her second husband, so one wonders how she found time to paint scenes of Malvern.

 Seatstone and Heathlands, source ML